anabolyc/arduino-attiny85-rgb-lamp-vs-remote/README.md

 I used [this article](http://www.technoblogy.com/show?LE0) for technical inspiration.
 Basically Attiny85 has 2 timers, providing 2 pwms each.
 Unfortunately pins for those pwms overlapping, so getting 4-th pwm is tricky.
 But 3 is enough for me, so that works quite ok.

+I used smd led for this one (KY-009 module), but actually it is not brilliant, it is not very powerfull and colors are not very bright.

 ![pcb front](https://raw.githubusercontent.com/anabolyc/arduino-attiny85-rgb-lamp-vs-remote/master/images/2018-03-21-14.08.59.jpg)
 ![pcb back](https://raw.githubusercontent.com/anabolyc/arduino-attiny85-rgb-lamp-vs-remote/master/images/2018-03-21-14.08.45.jpg)